TopTenAIAgents.co.uk Logo TopTenAIAgents

 Investment in software must be matched by investment in people.

 • Prompt Engineering: Train staff not just to "use" the software, but to "direct" the AI.
-"How do I write a prompt that gets Monday AI to summarize this meeting effectively?"
+"How do I write a prompt that gets Monday AI to summarise this meeting effectively?"

 • Orchestration Skills: The role of "Admin" is evolving into "Workflow Architect."
 Encourage non-technical operations staff to learn low-code concepts (triggers, actions, logic).